-For more than a decade, the WVU Extension Service Small Farm Conference has offered the most authentic and inclusive view of agricultural opportunities for West Virginia small farm families.
+For nearly two decades, the WVU Extension Small Farm Conference has offered the most authentic and inclusive view of agricultural opportunities for West Virginia small farm families.
 Annually, the conference boasts a variety of useful topics, unique events and informative speakers across more than 110 sessions.
-Under the organization of the WVU Extension Service Small Farm Center, 550 conference goers enjoyed locally sourced meals in 2018.
+Under the organization of the WVU Extension Small Farm Center, 500+ conference goers come together to learn and enjoy locally sourced meals each year.

 Goals for Conference

 - Unlock the potential of West Virginia small farms to produce food profitably.